rifatarefin/rifatarefin/README.md

 ### Salam, May be peace upon you!! 👋

 - I am a PhD student at University of Texas at Arlington
-- I'm currently working on formalizing a grammar for Simulink toolchain, a widely used cyber physical system development tool.
+- I'm currently working on formalizing a grammar for Simulink, a widely used cyber physical system development toolchain.
 My research is focused on finding vulnerabilities in visual language compilers
 - Previously, I have worked on applying NLP techniques for source code understanding and finding a common representation for code and natural language

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=rifatarefin&hide=html)